The Drawing Schools provide a stimulating and safe environment for all boys who wish to pursue art, whether they are

 There are visiting shows in the main gallery.
 In recent times, exhibitions have featured major British artists both past and present, including Chila Kumari Singh Burman, John Schueler, Ben Nicholson, Julian Opie, Terry Frost, Anthony Frost and Barbara Hepworth.
 Two major exhibitions of boys’ work are showcased every year on St Andrew’s Day and the Fourth of June.

-In recent years we have collaborated with the Royal Academy Schools, which is the only free art school in the country where postgraduate students are supported by the Royal Academy (RA).
-With the help of Eileen Cooper RA and Rebecca Salter RA, the current president of the RA, each year we offer two promising students the option to be artists in residence.
+In recent years, we have collaborated with alumnae from the Royal Academy Schools and Royal College of Art.
+Each year, we offer up to two promising students the option to be artists in residence.
 This enables the boys in the Drawing Schools at Eton to have an insight into what happens at the contemporary British Art College.
-Recent artists in residence include the very up-and-coming Liana Lang, Guler Ates and Katherine Jones RE.
+Recent artists in residence include the very up-and-coming John Rainey, Alvin Ong, Liana Lang, Guler Ates and Katherine Jones RA.